Martha: Biblical references

-In the Gospel of Luke, Jesus visits the home of two sisters named Mary and Martha.
-The two sisters are contrasted: Martha was "encumbered about many things" while Jesus was their guest, while Mary had chosen "the better part", that of listening to the master's discourse.
+In an episode from the Gospel of Luke, Jesus visits the home of two sisters named Mary and Martha.
+While Martha is "encumbered about many things" as she worriedly attends to their home and guest, Mary had chosen "the better part" by sitting at Jesus's feet and receiving his teachings with attention.
 The name of their village is not recorded, nor (unlike in John 11:18) is there any mention of whether Jesus was near Jerusalem.
-Biblical commentator Heinrich Meyer notes that "Jesus cannot yet be in Bethany, where Martha and Mary dwelt [according to John's Gospel]".
-But the Cambridge Bible for Schools and Colleges claims that it was "undoubtedly Bethany".
+Biblical commentator Heinrich Meyer notes that "Jesus cannot yet be in Bethany, where Martha and Mary dwelt [according to the Gospel of John]".
+However, the Cambridge Bible for Schools and Colleges claims that it was "undoubtedly Bethany".

 As Jesus and his disciples were on their way, he came to a village where a woman named Martha opened her home to him.
 She had a sister called Mary, who sat at the Lord's feet listening to what he said.
 But Martha was distracted by all the preparations that had to be made.
-She came to him and asked, "Lord, don’t you care that my sister has left me to do the work by myself?
+She came to him and asked, "Lord, don't you care that my sister has left me to do the work by myself?
 Tell her to help me!"

 "Martha, Martha", the Lord answered, "you are worried and upset about many things, but only one thing is needed.
 Mary has chosen what is better, and it will not be taken away from her."